 - I didn't try pressing the scraps together to make more skulls.
 It might work, but I have a feeling the sauce will seep out between the cracks.
 Of course, that could look kind of creepy and cool.

-- Brush egg wash over the backside of your skulls to make sure the seems are really well glued together.
+- Brush egg wash over the backside of your skulls to make sure the seams are really well "glued" together.

 - Refrigerate for 30 minutes.